icaros-usc/pyribs/README.md

 [pycma](https://pypi.org/project/cma/) will be familiar with the ask-tell interface (which pyribs adopted).
 First, the user must `ask` the scheduler for new candidate solutions.
-After evaluating the solution, they `tell` the scheduler the objective value and measures of each candidate solution.
+After evaluating the solution, they `tell` the scheduler the objectives and measures of each candidate solution.
 The algorithm then populates the archive and makes decisions on where to sample solutions next.
 Our toy example uses the first two parameters of the search space as measures.

 ```python
 import numpy as np